kalabakas/utils/README.md

 utils
 =====

-Pernosal utils for vim and other tools
+Pernosal utils configuration for vim and other tools